Terms and Conditions

 2.2 Palette can provide the contractual software as object code on data storage media or as a download, or, if this has been agreed, via online access.

 2.3 Palette grants the customer a simple and non-transferable right of use for the contractual software in unmodified form simultaneously on the agreed devices.
+In the case of online access such a right of use to the user interface of the software.
+Further rental or lending is not permitted.

 2.4 The customer is authorised to use the software solely within the scope specified by the contract, and (where applicable) in conjunction with a dongle or another form of copy protection.
 If the customer uses the contractual software to a greater extent than agreed (overuse), they shall pay Palette a licence fee increased by threefold.
-The contractual software can be composed of several program parts and catalogues with objects which may be purchased individually.
-Additional services from Palette concerning the contractual software can be arranged by the contractual partners separately on a remunerative basis.

 2.5 The user manual can take the form of online help, in program help, or a text file that is included in delivery.